 “Irrespective of whether we agree with their politics,” said Charles.
 “This is Spain.
 It is completely different from the UK in language, culture, climate, law, and how they approach life.
 Sadly, every Brit falls into the classic trap of assuming Spain works like it does back home.
 In reality, it is a third-world country with an immature administration, no citizen’s rights, and the justice system is biased in favour of the state.”

 “As for building inspectors.
-Did you see one during construction?” said David.
+Did you see one during construction?” asked David.

 “I wasn’t here but Dad told me they only ever saw the builder.”